-If you’ve seen what’s “out there” when it comes to fondant cakes, you’ve likely been impressed — and if you are a cake decorating novice, you might have even felt a bit overwhelmed!
+If you’ve seen some of the elaborate fondant cakes out there, you’ve likely been impressed — and if you're a cake decorating novice, you might have even felt a bit overwhelmed!

-Rub your work station with a small ball of fondant (waste, which you'll dispose of) and rub your work station down with it to eliminate any lint or dust particles.
-Grease your hands generously with vegetable shortening (or similar) and knead your fondant until it’s warm, soft and pliable.
+Rub your work station with a small ball of fondant (you'll dispose of this piece) to eliminate any lint or dust particles.
+Grease your hands generously with vegetable shortening (or something similar) and knead your fondant until it’s warm, soft and pliable.
 You should be able to pinch a bit and roll it into a ball using your palms without seeing any cracks.

-Though you don’t want a thick layer of fondant covering your cake, you also don’t want your fondant to tear as you’re working it.
+Though you don’t want a thick layer of fondant covering your cake, you also don’t want your fondant to tear as you work with it.
 Practice makes perfect when it comes to covering cakes with fondant.
 A great resource for learning how to perfectly cover a cake is the Craftsy class Clean & Simple Cake Design with Jessica Harris.

-Even when using fondant for accent pieces, thickness is still a main consideration.
-If you’re making cut-out designs for a cake (such as flowers, stripes, polka dots, etc.), you typically want your fondant to be no more than 1/8” in thickness.
+Even when using fondant for accent pieces, thickness is a consideration.
+If you’re making cut-out designs for a cake (such as flowers, stripes, polka dots, etc.), you want your fondant to be no more than 1/8” in thickness.
 Some specific designs might call for a thicker piece of fondant, but 1/8” (or thinner) is standard and will prevent your finished cake from looking bulky.

 When cutting fondant with cutters, it’s important that you consider the edges.
 When cutting against your work surface, push hard and slide the cutter just a bit from side to side (be careful not to move the fondant).
 If the fondant sticks to the cutter, rub your finger around the edge to ensure clean lines.
 If the cut fondant piece remains on your working surface after you cut it, pick it up and give the edges a gentle pat.
 Scraggly edges can prevent your end product from having a neat, clean finish.